 This is a guest post from Clarice Meilak, an alumna of the first batch of I Am Not My Pixels interns!
-Each intern writes 2 blog posts as part of their internship, on UX and Design subjects that particularly interest them.
+Each intern writes a blog post as part of their internship, on a UX and Design subject that particularly interests them.
 Thanks Clarice!

 For many, the differences between gamification and game design are not clear.
 In this article, we’ll look at what gamification is, different strategies for employing gamification in your design work, and how gamification can translate into different sectors successfully.

 Gamification concerns incorporating game-like mechanics into different types of environments.
 Using gamification techniques can help to influence behaviour and motivate users to interact more with your application, website or system and to reach their own goals.

 Before you can successfully implement gamification into your app or website, first you’ll need to dive into human motivation, so that you can choose the right motivational techniques for your gamification strategy to work.

 There are two general types of motivators: intrinsic and extrinsic.